Particular/docs.particular.net/nservicebus/testing/saga-scenario-testing.md

 ## Queued messages

-Any message generated of a type that is handled by the saga will be added to the testable saga's internal queue.
+Any message generated of a type that is handled by the saga is added to the testable saga's internal queue.
 This includes:

 * When a saga handler sends or publishes any message that the saga itself handles.
 This is commonly done within a saga to create a new transactional scope around a new message.
 * When using a [external handler simulator](#simulating-external-handlers), the resulting message is added to the queue.